Bootle F.C.: Modern club

 In 2017 Bootle finished runners-up for the first time in the NWCFL Premier Division, losing out to Atherton Collieries for the title.

-In 2019 the Bucks agonisingly missed out on the title yet again, finishing runner-up after a 20 match winning streak was halted by a final day draw at home to Northwich Victoria saw City of Liverpool claim the league.
+In 2019 the Bucks missed out on the title yet again, finishing runner-up after a 20 match winning streak was halted by a final day draw at home to Northwich Victoria saw City of Liverpool claim the league.

-The club was promoted to the Northern Premier league west division at the start of the 21/22 season.
+The club was promoted to the Northern Premier league west division at the start of the 2021–22 season.
 After a difficult start to the season long standing manager Joe Dorian resigned from his position stating that he “Had taken the club as far as possible.”
-Brian Richardson former FC United assistant manager was brought in.
-Bootle had a turn around in results and pushed for the playoffs up to the last game of the season.
-Although not reaching the play-offs the season had been deemed a success as the club had been promoted two divisions without warning.

-The 22/23 was seen as a chance for the club to push on and try to reach the play-offs again.
-Unfortunately due to a number of factors performances and results were poor.
-In late August Richardson was sacked and Ste McNulty appointed.
-The team saw a “new manager bounce” in the first few games, most notably beating high flying Macclesfield away from home.
-Since then though results have faltered and questions asked of Mcnulty trying to change personnel to quickly.
-Time will tell.

-Since 1953 Frank Doran Senior had been the mainstay of this era for Bootle FC.
-Being a player, manager, secretary, grounds man, and then president of the club.
-And these foundations have been built on with a family and community spirit felt at the club.
+Shortly after, Joe Johnson took over the club and was appointed trustee with his company Berry Street Garage becoming the main club sponsor.

 Notable former players

 Players who have gone on to play for professional clubs include: